-A challan is a piece of paper That acts as a way of crediting the money from one account to another, often used when paying taxes or fines.
+Challan is a piece of paper that acts as a way of crediting the money from one account to another, often used when paying taxes or fines.
 It usually has both parties’ names and bank information printed on it and the date on which the transfer took place.

 Treasury e challan is an online system for issuing and paying traffic fines.
 It allows citizens to pay their challans (traffic tickets) anytime, anywhere using the internet.
 The system is convenient and easy to use as a deposit challan, and it helps reduce the hassle of going to a physical court to pay a fine.

-When citizens receive a traffic challan, they can log onto the e-challan website and enter their challan number.
-This will pull up the Challan Details page, which shows the amount due, the deadline for payment, and other information.
+When citizens receive a traffic challan, they can log onto the official website and enter their number.
+This will pull up the Details page, which shows the amount due, the deadline for payment, and other information.
 The citizen can then choose to pay by credit/debit card or net banking.

-There are many benefits of challan.
+There are many benefits.
 Some of the key benefits include:

 Get 20% off on